 Marseille

 Marseille is the second-largest city in France and its premier port.
-The Vieux Port, is still at the center of city life, with fishing boats, yachts and cabin cruisers all moored together, though larger ships.
+The Vieux Port, is still at the center of city life, with fishing boats, yachts, and cabin cruisers all moored together with larger ships.
 Ancient remains, early modern buildings, and twentieth century office and housing blocks make up the physical fabric of a thriving city.
-Urban infrastructure, Mediterranean climate and a convenient location make it an attractive center for vacations and conventions.
+Urban infrastructure, Mediterranean climate, and a convenient location make it an attractive center for vacations and conventions.

 Explore MuCEM, Villa Mediterranee, Musee Regards de Provence, Vieux Port (Old Port), Cathedral of Saint Mary Major, Le Panier, Musee Cantini, Chateau d`If, Calanques National Park, Le Canebiere, Basilique Notre Dame de la Garde, and so much more!

-This beautiful town on the Rhône has been called 'the soul of Provence,' by art lovers, archaeologists, and historians.
-Van Gogh has painted luminously many delightful of its scenes.
-Arles has kept most of its antique charm.
-Its first-rate museums, excellent restaurants, and summer festivals (such as the early June international photography festival) make a visit rewarding.
+This beautiful town on the Rhône has been called 'the soul of Provence' by art lovers, archaeologists, and historians.
+With cobblestone alleyways and pastel houses, Arles is one of the most picturesque towns in all of France.
+Roman ruins are the city's claim to fame, and these monuments are listed as a UNESCO World Heritage Site; and Van Gogh luminously painted many of its delightful scenes.
+The city has kept most of its unique charm, offering first-rate museums, excellent restaurants, and summer festivals (such as the early June international photography festival).

 The fortified city of Avignon is located in the lush vineyards of the Rhone Valley, rich in history, artistic brilliance, and Provencal life.
 From churches and chapels to film festivals and street musicians, Avignon was named the European Capital of Culture in 2000, and the city has been one of France's major artistic centers for centuries.
-Whether you're exploring the scenic waterways of Provence, Avignon's mixed culture, gastronomy, world-class wine, or the UNESCO World Heritage Sites, you will be sure to create a memorable travel experience in the city of Avignon.
+Whether you're exploring the scenic waterways of Provence, Avignon's diverse culture, its gastronomy and world-class wine, or the UNESCO World Heritage Sites, you'll be sure to create a memorable travel experience.

-Visit The Palais de Popes (Pace of Popes), Pont St-Benezet, Musée du Petit Palais, Place du Palais, Musee Calvet, Basilique St-Pierre, Eglise de St-Agricol, Porte du Rhone and so much more!
+Visit The Palais des Papes (Palace of Popes), Pont St-Benezet, Musée du Petit Palais, Place du Palais, Musee Calvet, Basilique St-Pierre, Eglise de St-Agricol, Porte du Rhone, and so much more!